- ryancarraher1

 Parametric Polyphony and Cognitive Load

-However, in the context of parametric polyphony the notation does not communicate a concrete goal but rather expresses the ambiguous flow of physical structures over time.
+However, in the context of parametric polyphony the notation does not communicate a concrete goal but rather expresses the flow of physical activity over time.
 The score is not reflective of the resultant sound but rather presents a choreographic ideal which is (often) physically impossible to perform exactly as written.
-With the absence of a defined sonic or choreographic goal, a heightened awareness of the body is called upon as the performer navigates this terrain in realtime, responding to the feedback of their instrument, in this case their body.
+With the absence of a defined sonic or choreographic goal, a heightened awareness of the body is called upon as the performer navigates the score in realtime, responding to the feedback of their instrument and body.

-Additionally, parametric polyphony is presented through a dense, abstracted notation [6].
+Parametric polyphony is presented through a dense, abstracted notation [6].
 The process of perceiving, decoding, and assimilating the notated actions burdens the performer with an overwhelming cognitive load.
-They are unable to process and realize the totality of what is written.
-Importantly, what their attention focuses on, what information is rendered in performance, is predicated on their experienced psychophysical state.
+They are unable to process and realize the totality of what is written; what their attention focuses on (i.e., what becomes performed) is influenced by their experienced psychophysical state.
 Thus, every performance will be different, making it highly unlikely for the performer to arrive at a concrete realization to define as a “goal”.

 Evolutionarily, survival depended on an individual’s ability to rapidly, smoothly, and accurately gather critical information from immediate surroundings and process a response to selected stimuli when warranted.
 By overwhelming the performer with information and expanding the entropic spike, a chasm between what is seen on the page, and what the performer does is widened.
 A cognitive dissonance due to awareness of their constant failure to collect, process, and faithfully perform what is on the page, becomes foregrounded.
 The typically conscious, goal-oriented, modus operandi is abandoned and the performer necessarily assumes an urgent, survival-oriented state in which any expressed physical actions are reflexive adaptations to the existing psychophysical environment.